41 Temporary Jobs That Offer Great Short-Term Opportunities

 Think temporary jobs are limited to receptionists and office clerks?
 Think again.
 Many people don't realize it, but fixed-term positions are available across a huge swath of industries, from manufacturing and accounting to information technology and health care.
 Whatever your skill set, you have plenty of options.

 And temporary careers are becoming increasingly common in the American workplace.
-Staffing agencies across the U.S. employ over three million temporary and contract workers per week.1 Temporary employment was over four percent higher in October 2017 than it was a year earlier.2 And the temporary services industry is expected to grow by seven percent between 2017 and 2020.3
+Roughly 20 percent of U.S. workers are on temporary contracts.1 And the temporary services industry is expected to grow by 8.5 percent between 2019 and 2025.2

 Many people get fixated on landing a permanent position, but temporary jobs offer advantages that should not be overlooked.
 Whether you're seeking a side gig to supplement your income, a flexible schedule, a way to develop new skills and fill out your resume, or even a bridge to permanent employment, short-term contract work can be the way to go.